fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 It's safer to assume that vouchers will only be usable on SAS flights from the moment it join SkyTeam.
 As we said earlier, it's unclear if/when redemptions on SkyTeam partners will become available and whether the vouchers will be usable on those or not.

-If you have unused vouchers and are looking into flying with Star Alliance Airlines, this might be a good time to consolidate bookings.
+If you have unused vouchers and are looking into flying with Star Alliance airlines, this might be a good time to consolidate bookings.
 For example, it might be a good time to try cabins such as Lufthansa First, ANA The Room, etc.

 ### Award Release Dates